 You Avoid Even the Good Carbs

-They’re not all the diet villains they’re made out of be.
-Whole grains are essential for healthy heart function, providing fiber, B vitamins, magnesium, iron, phosphorus, manganese and selenium and “aiding in lowering total cholesterol, LDL cholesterol and triglycerides, as well as helping to stabilize insulin levels and prevent metabolic syndrome and diabetes,” says Dr. Suzanne Steinbaum director of women’s heart health at Lenox Hill Hospital.
+Not all carbs are the diet villains they're made out to be.
+Whole grains are essential for healthy heart function, providing fiber, B vitamins, magnesium, iron, phosphorus, manganese and selenium and "aiding in lowering total cholesterol, LDL cholesterol, and triglycerides, as well as helping to stabilize insulin levels and prevent metabolic syndrome and diabetes," says Dr. Suzanne Steinbaum director of women's heart health at Lenox Hill Hospital.
 The studies back it up.
-“A meta-analysis of seven major studies concluded that people who ate 2.5 or more servings of whole grains per day are 21 percent less likely to develop cardiovascular disease (heart attack, stroke, or the need for a procedure to bypass or open a clogged artery) than their counterparts who ate less than two servings of grains per week. ” Steinbaum says.
+"A meta-analysis of seven major studies concluded that people who ate 2.5 or more servings of whole grains per day are 21 percent less likely to develop cardiovascular disease (heart attack, stroke, or the need for a procedure to bypass or open a clogged artery) than their counterparts who ate less than two servings of grains per week. " Steinbaum says.

 You Don't Get Enough Downtime

 Slowing down after work is essential to keeping your life in balance.
 "When you're overwhelmed, you really can't do those healthy things that everybody wants you to do," says Dr. Nieca Goldberg, Medical Director of the Joan H. Tisch Center for Women's Health at NYU Langone Medical Center.
 "But also you tend to have higher blood pressure and higher levels of stress hormones that increase blood sugar and belly fat."
 Create boundaries between your work and leisure time.
 "You need to leave work and go on to some other activity, whether it's spending time with your family or exercising or eating a meal where you're not eating as quickly as you can," Goldberg says.

 You Get Too Much Downtime